swangful/starwars/README.md

 I decided to stick with Ruby because I felt I could best showcase my capabilities and truthfully, most quickly, produce quality results.

-A Sarlacc pit fall I ran into was dealing with interating through pages of an API request.
+A Sarlacc pit fall I ran into was dealing with iterating through pages of an API request.
 That was a learning experience.
 I had to tap into the dark side.

 I had the higher ground on setting up the framework.
 It was a breeze as I've used this same framework at 3 companies now.